alchemycodelab/cheat-sheets/Mongoose.md

 After connecting, the connection is available via `mongoose.connection` which supports events including `connected` and `error`.
 You can explicitly close the connection using `mongoose.connection.close()`

+You can also have your module export a function that gets called with the db uri.
+In which case each caller can control how the db uri gets sets.

 ## Schemas